In re U.S. v. Fincher

 Cost of operating machine guns.
 In addition, full-auto arms

 are expensive to operate because they consume a lot of expensive

 ammunition.
 There is considerable variation in how fast

 full-autos fire, described as there "rate of fire" and quantified

-descriptive standard used, it is exceedingly rare for anyone to fire a full-auto for 60
+descriptive standard used, it is exceedingly rare for anyone to

-used to describe rate of
+rounds-per-minute (RPM) is the standard used to describe rate of

 The range of rate of fire is between 300 rounds per minute for

-full-autos with a very low cyclic rate (such as the WWII BAR), up to
+full-autos with a very low cyclic rate (such as the WWII BAR), up

-the historic Gatling gun).
+version of the historic Gatling gun).
 Cyclic rates from 600

 Perhaps the most common ammunition calibers for full-autos are the

-historic military calibers of 5.56mm, 7.62 X 51 mm, and .50 BMG.
+historic military calibers of 5.56 mm, 7.62 mm, and .50 BMG.

 Current bulk costs for ammunition in these calibers is around